 Personally, I cannot praise it enough!

-“I am a Kabbalist who doesn’t know it yet” and with this incendiary statement sent me “go and read!”
-So, I did: Barry W. Holtz’s Back to the Sources, Editor Lawrence Fine’s Essentials Papers on Kabbalah, Moshe Idel’s Absorbing Perfection: Kabbalah and Interpretation, Daniel Matt’s Zohar, the Bergs’ extensive collections on the applicability of Kabbalah to daily life, etc. I also took several amazing courses on Jewish Mysticism at University of Michigan, Ann Arbor, taught by professor Eliot Ginsburg (many other universities offer such courses these days).
-I wanted to learn Aramaic and Biblical Hebrew, so in the summer of 2006 went to Israel and did so…joined the Kabbalah Center (www.kabbalah.com) same year and been studying ever since, happily living a “fruit-full” Kabbalist life.
+Back in 2004, one of my professors suggested that “I am a Kabbalist who doesn’t know it yet” and with this incendiary statement sent me “go and read!”
+So, I did: Barry W. Holtz’s “Back to the Sources,” Editor Lawrence Fine’s “Essentials Papers on Kabbalah,” the Bergs’ extensive collections on the applicability of Kabbalah to daily life.
+I also took an amazing course at University of Michigan, taught by professor Eliot Ginsburg (many universities offer high level courses on Jewish mysticism these days).

 _______________________________________________________________